Born in Belgium | Designed in Scotland | Ridden Worldwide

 Framesets:

-Protection tape: we recommend fitting frame protection tape to the usual locations, head tube, top tube and stays - to protect the paint from rubbing legs, feet, cables and mud.
+Protection tape: we recommend fitting frame protection tape to the usual locations, head tube, top tube, inside fork/stays (esp when running larger tyres) and outside of stays - to protect the paint from rubbing legs, feet, cables and mud.

 Wheelsets